wizo06/Shiden-old/README.md

     - GET

 # Features
-- Queue system.
-First come first serve basis.
-- HTTP response with the appropriate error status code and message.
 - Able to process the following scenarios:
   - Videos that don't have subtitle stream: Simply change container to MP4
   - Videos that have Text based subtitle stream: Use `-vf subtitle=sub.ass`
   - Videos that have Bitmap based subtitle stream: Use `-filter_complex overlay`
-  - **Note**: If the file has both text based and bitmap based subtitle streams, text based stream will be prioritized over bitmap based
-- Option to specify stream index for video, audio and/or subtitle
-- Discord notification with webhooks

 # Requirements
 - x86_64 CPU architecture